 SCE provided information detailing the annual calibrations of its 1,618 weather stations that were installed prior to 2013.
-SCE also provided details to multiple stations that were unable to receive calibrations due to compromised roadways.
-Included in its submission was a highly detailed link to a spreadsheet174 that was accessible and provided all of the requested information from the above ACI.175
+SCE also provided details for multiple stations that were unable to receive calibrations due to compromised roadways.
+Included in its submission was a highly detailed link to a spreadsheet175 that was accessible and provided all of the requested information from the above area for continued improvement.176